Caroline, or Change: Act One

+Act Two

 As Christmas approaches Caroline, ironing clothes in the basement, remembers her ex-husband, who was kind and thoughtful until he became abusive ("Santa Comin' Caroline"/"Little Reward"/"1943").
 Rose tells Caroline to keep any money Stuart leaves in his clothes as well but Caroline snaps at Rose saying she does not need her pity or money and threatens her with the iron ("Mr. Gellman's Shirt"/"Ooh Child").
 Rose then asks if she, Dotty, and Emmie will work at her upcoming Chanukah party ("Rose Recovers").
 Emmie, Jackie, and Joe encourage her to keep taking the laundry money, because the family needs it ("I Saw Three Ships").

 At the Chanukah party, Noah educates Emmie about the holiday ("The Chanukah Party").
 Rose shoos Noah out of the kitchen ("Noah, Out!
 It's Very Rude") and Dotty tells Emmie about the courthouse statue ("Dotty and Emmie").
 When Mr. Stopnick belittles Martin Luther King Jr.'s nonviolent civil disobedience, Emmie tells him white people have no right to be critical ("I Don't Want My Child To Hear That"/"Mr. Stopnick and Emmie").
 Mr. Stopnick is impressed with Emmie's bravado, but Caroline tells her she cannot talk that way to white people; Emmie retorts that slavery is over.
 Caroline slaps Emmie ("Kitchen Fight").
 Mr. Stopnick's Chanukah present to Noah is a $20 bill, intended as a life lesson about money and its value ("A Twenty Dollar Bill and Why").
 At the bus stop, Emmie dreams of growing up to be independent and fighting for justice ("I Hate the Bus").
 Back at the house, Stuart laments that he can give neither Rose nor Noah what they need ("Moon, Emmie, Stuart Trio").